 The Sette 270Wi is designed to be easy to use.
 The grinder has a nice compact design with an inverted-C shape.
 It also looks like a seven, and “sette” means seven in Italian.
 I like the tight width and depth, which fits easily on the counter.
 However, the height is comparable to most espresso machines and could be an issue.

 The outer shell is made of plastic, but it doesn’t feel cheap.
 It’s still a sturdy coffee grinder that can hold up to a few bumps.
 I’ve seen these grinders handle years of abuse on a coffee truck.
 Even after being moved every day and jostling around on a moving truck for years, it still performed well.
 If it can handle that, then the plastic casing should be fine on your kitchen counter.

 There are two rings for adjusting the grind setting.
 The top ring has 30 macro adjustments, and the bottom ring makes nine micro adjustments (A through I) for a total of 270 settings.
 This makes it easy to switch between brew method settings without much fuss.
-You can also fine-tune your setting for more precise measurements if you’re making espresso.
+You can also fine-tune your setting for more precise measurements if you’re grinding for espresso.

 The user interface is intuitive and simple.
 There are three preset settings for different dose weights (more on that later).
 The dosing area is directly below the burr with no chute, which makes the grind retention close minimal.
 You always have the freshest grounds and no waste with the low-retention, which contributes to the Sette’s commercial popularity.

 There are adjustable arms that can hold a portafilter or a coffee grounds bin.
 It’s a simple design that you can start using immediately without having to consult a user’s manual.